Pension tax

 Other tax rules around continuing to save

-There are other HMRC rules about continuing to pay into a pension pot after you’ve started taking money out of your pension savings – particularly to stop you from taking your tax-free cash and then putting it straight back into another pension.
+There are other HMRC rules about continuing to pay into a pension pot after you’ve started taking money out of your pension savings – this is to stop you from taking your tax-free cash and then putting it straight back into another pension.
 If you pay your tax-free lump sum back into a registered pension scheme, there could be serious tax consequences and other charges to consider.

-Your pension provider will let you know if you withdraw savings from your pension pot in a way that triggers your MPAA.
+We’ll let you know if you withdraw savings from your pension pot in a way that triggers your MPAA.
 Then you’ll have 91 days to let any other providers you’ve got pensions with know.

-Your pension provider should warn you about these rules when they apply to you – but it’s also a good idea to get guidance on this from Pension Wise (a free government service).
+We’ll warn you about these rules when they apply to you – but it’s also a good idea to get guidance on this from Pension Wise (a free government service).

-And you might want to get specific advice from a financial adviser – you can find an adviser who specialises in retirement planning on the MoneyHelper website.
+You might want to get specific advice from a financial adviser – you can find an adviser who specialises in retirement planning on the MoneyHelper website.

-More about your guidance and advice options
+More about your guidance and advice options.

 Which options will trigger your MPAA?